MicrosoftDocs/azure-docs/articles/data-factory/data-flow-sink.md

 ## Workspace DB (Synapse workspaces only)

 When using data flows in Azure Synapse workspaces, you will have an additional option to sink your data directly into a database type that is inside your Synapse workspace.
 This will alleviate the need to add linked services or datasets for those databases.
+The databases created through the [Azure Synapse database templates](../synapse-analytics/database-designer/overview-database-templates.md) are also accessible when you select Workspace DB.

 > [!NOTE]
 > The Azure Synapse Workspace DB connector is currently in public preview and can only work with Spark Lake databases at this time